msmps/create-tui/packages/cli/README.md

 This will prompt you for:

 - Project name
-- Template choice (Core, React, Solid)
+- Template choice (Core, React, Solid, Vue)

 ### With Arguments